My Photography & Travel Guide to Talinn, Estonia

 Photography Gear for Tallinn

-Camera: Canon EOS R5 Mark II, Sony A7R V, or Nikon Z8.
-All handle the high dynamic range of the viewing platform compositions and the low interior light of the churches and cafés.
+Camera bodies: The Canon EOS R5 Mark II, Sony A7R V, or Nikon Z8 all handle the dynamic range challenges of the viewing platform compositions and the low interior light of the churches and cafés.
+Any of the three will produce excellent results.

-Tripod: Essential for the viewing platforms at blue hour and the long exposures on the City Walls.
-The early morning light at the viewing platforms in winter produces the most dramatic results and requires a stable platform.
+Tripod: Essential for the viewing platforms at blue hour and long exposures on the City Walls.
+The early morning light at Kohtuotsa in winter requires a stable base.
+A Platypod works well on ledge walls.

-Winter note: If visiting in the colder months, bring extra batteries.
-Cold temperatures drain camera batteries significantly faster.
-Pack at least two spares and keep them inside a jacket pocket between uses.
+Extra batteries: Cold temperatures drain camera batteries significantly faster than normal.
+Bring at least two spares and keep them in a jacket pocket between uses.
+This is not optional in winter.

 My Favorite Photography Locations